kavyasamyuktha/Capgemini-Data-Engineering-Training/Week 1/Day2/README.md

-## Phase 3 – Joins and GROUP BY in SQL
+## Day 3 – Joins and GROUP BY in SQL

 ## What I Learned: